NadieFiind/KeqingCursor/README.md

 # KeqingCursor
+Keqing themed cursor available for Windows and Linux.
+Keqing is a character from Genshin Impact.

 - Cursor files for Linux will be added soon.
 - Feel free to contribute to improve or add more cursor files.